 As a result of this increasing digitization, the global Web Content Management (WCM) market is predicted to grow to $11B by 2023 with a compound annual growth rate (CAGR) of 15.2%.

 We're now on the verge of another major wave: global, omnichannel brand orchestration.
 And once again, it is being driven by an abrupt increase in complexity.
-This new technology wave promises to grow much faster than the overall CMS market, of which it's a subset.
+This new technology wave promises to grow much faster than the overall CMS and DXP market, of which it's a subset.
 But before you can fully understand what brand orchestration is you need to understand the problems that make it necessary.

 But telling these stories is harder than ever.
 The world of online information moves faster every day.
 The number of digital channels is growing at an accelerating rate.
 According to Forrester Research, companies will spend $146 billion on digital marketing by 2023.
 But that's only the beginning.
-The biggest transition will be the merging of the physical the digital.
+The biggest transition will be the merging of the physical and the digital.

 To stay competitive and reinvent their customer experiences for this new era, brands will need to be able to deliver iconic micro-experiences and relevant content at every step of the customer journey – both online and offline.